jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 ==== Conclusion Resource Creation

 We now know that the resource creation takes 2 @http requests: reading @sgv and creating the resource.
-This is complient with our hypothesis.
+This is compliant with our hypothesis.

 === Update Resource, No Move Required

 This section theoretically analyses the cost of updating a resource when the resource needs not be moved.
 A general update flow can be found in @sec:flow-update-rdf-resource.
-An example update query is @fig:insert-where-tag in the emerical evaluation.
+An example update query is @fig:insert-where-tag in the empirical evaluation.

 ==== Fetch the Description and the Resource